mertseker-dev/social-distance-estimation/README.md

 ## Distance Evaluation on Unannotated Data

-In order to run the code on annotated data (images with annotations), run the following command:
+In order to run the code on unannotated data (images without annotations), run the following command:

 ### Usage